aamir-ullah-offical/SMIT-Work/README.md

-# MERN Stack Course at SMIT - Assignments & Projects
+# MERN Stack Course at SMIT - Assignments & Projects.

 Welcome to the **MERN Stack Course Repository**! 🚀